dvelasquezc/dvelasquezc.github.io/index.md

 		</div>

 		<span>
-			<span class="text"> <p> I am an applicant to a PhD program in Economics.
+			<span class="text"> <p> I am economics PhD student at University of Michigan.
+I will be starting my first year this fall.
 My fields of interest include development and labor economics, both with a focus on economic geography and urban economics.
-			Broadly speaking, I am currently studying how external shocks (e.g. mining and trade liberalization) affect microeconomic markets, among other research projects. </p></span>
+			Broadly speaking, I am currently studying how external shocks (e.g. trade liberalization) affect microeconomic markets, among other research projects related to the effect of agglomeration. </p></span>

 			<span class="text"> <p> I have completed a M.Sc in Economics at Universidad del Pacifico.
 I am a recipient of the Robert Maes of the Graduate School prize, which is given to the student with
 			the highest GPA among the thirteen master programs offered by the university.</p></span>